-- The Income Tax Act was changed effective 1 March 2021 so that MIPF members are also required to limit the amount they may take in cash on retirement to 1/3 of their benefit.
-MIPF members who were under age 55 on 1 March 2021, however, retained a vested rights to still take their benefit as at 1 March 2021 (accumulated with investment return after that date) in cash when they retire from the Fund.
+- The Income Tax Act was changed effective 1 March 2021 so that MIPF members are also required to limit the amount they may take in cash on retirement to one-third of their benefit.
+This only applies to benefits accumulated after 1 March 2021.
+MIPF members who were under age 55 on 1 March 2021 retained a vested rights to still take their benefit as at 1 March 2021 (accumulated with investment return after that date) in cash when they retire from the Fund.
 MIPF members who were over age 55 on 1 March 2021, retained a vested right to take their full benefit in cash when they retire from the Fund.
-For the MIPF members, these protected amounts are held in each member's Vested Retirement Benefit (which will be called the Vested Lump Sum Pot with effect from 1 September 2024). - The Two Pot changes to the Income Tax Act effective 1 September 2024, require a portion of each member's benefits (namely 2/3 of retirement contributions after 1 September 2024 plus investment return thereon) in the EIPF or the MIPF to be preserved until the member retires, i.e. the member cannot take this portion of the benefit in cash even if he or she leaves employment and the Fund.
-All members will, however, retain a vested right to take their full benefit as at 1 September 2024 (accumulated with investment return after that date) in cash on exit from employment and the Fund.
-These protected amounts will be held in each member's Vested Lump Sum Pot and Vested Pension Pot with effect from 1 September 2024. - MIPF members will also retain their vested rights on retirement to take the applicable amounts in cash, as set out in the first bullet point above, after the Two Pot changes to the Income Tax Act effective 1 September 2024.
+For the MIPF members, these protected amounts are held in each member's Vested Retirement Benefit (which was renamed the Vested Lump Sum Pot with effect from 1 September 2024). - The Two Pot changes to the Income Tax Act effective 1 September 2024, require a portion of each member's benefits (namely two-thirds of retirement contributions after 1 September 2024 plus investment return thereon) in the EIPF or the MIPF to be preserved until the member retires, i.e. the member cannot take this portion of the benefit in cash even if he or she leaves employment and the Fund.
+All members will, however, retain a vested right to take their full benefit as at 1 September 2024 (accumulated with investment return after that date) in cash on exit from employment (due to resignation, retrenchment or dismissal) and the Fund.
+These protected amounts have been held in each member's Vested Lump Sum Pot and Vested Pension Pot with effect from 1 September 2024. - MIPF members also retain their vested rights on retirement to take the applicable amounts in cash, as set out in the first bullet point above, after the Two Pot changes to the Income Tax Act effective 1 September 2024.

-Two Pot system: The system effective from 1 September 2024, where each member's retirement contributions will be allocated to different Pots (or Components) in the EIPF and the MIPF.
-Members will be allowed to take the amount in their Saving Pot in cash, subject to tax and various other conditions.
-The amount in their Retirement Pot must be preserved until the member retires, i.e., the member cannot take this portion of the benefit in cash even if he or she leaves employment and the Fund.
+Two Pot system: The system effective from 1 September 2024, where each member's retirement contributions are allocated to different Pots (or Components) in the EIPF and the MIPF.
+Members are allowed to take the amount in their Saving Pot in cash without leaving employment, subject to tax and various other conditions.
+The amount in their Retirement Pot must be preserved until the member retires, i.e. the member cannot take this portion of the benefit in cash even if he or she leaves employment and the Fund.

-Two Pot Seeding Amount: An initial amount that will be transferred from each member's Fund Credit on 1 September 2024 into their Savings Pot.
+Two Pot Seeding Amount: An initial amount that was transferred from each member's Fund Credit on 1 September 2024 into their Savings Pot.
 The member may then withdraw this amount in cash (subject to tax and various other conditions) without leaving employment or the Fund.
-The Seeding Amount is 10% of the member's Fund Credit as at 31 August 2024, subject to a maximum amount of R30 000.
+The Seeding Amount was 10% of the member's Fund Credit as at 31 August 2024, subject to a maximum amount of R30 000.